highchops1981/threadPattern/README.md

 # threadPattern
-Multithreading and Grand Central Dispatch on iOS
+Multithreading and Grand Central Dispatch on iOS objective-c